QuitarHero/Heros-Marker-Pack/README.md

 - **Dhuum:**
   - *Markers* for each of the Reapers.
   - *A Timer* (optional) for Dhuum's greens, Soul Split, and Dips.
-  - *Markers* creating a border of death for individuals performing the Greens mechanic.
+  - *Markers* creating a border of death for players performing the Greens mechanic.
 - **General:**
   - *Markers* for various chests in Hall of Chains.
 ### Mythwright Gambit: